yesinteractive/kong-map/README.md

 #### 2. Start Container

 Run the container with the following command.
 Set the ports to your preferred exposed ports.
 The example below exposes KongMap on ports 8100 and 8143.
 Notice the `KONGMAP_URL` variable.
-Set this optional variable if you have a need to set all KongMap URL's to a specific domain or URL.
+Set this variable to the KongMap URL that you will connect to KongMap in your browser.
+For example, if running locally and exposing KongMap on port 8100, set to `http://localhost:8100`.

 ```
 $ docker run -d \